-Note: The default behavior can be overriden with the command line option - all\checks\per\endpoint.
 This option forces the tool to report all the Info, Warning, and Critical checks that apply on the endpoints, regardless of the rules of precedence.
+However, unsafe rules on a register are not reported if at least one safe rule on the same register is detected.

-Table 3: CDC Rules and Description
+Table 7: CDC Rules and Description